 - 1 cabbage

-- 1 lb lean ground beef
+- 1 lb ground beef or pork (or a combination)

 - 1 cup uncooked rice